Tijani Babangida: Early career

 Babangida was born in Kaduna, Nigeria.
-In 1991, at the age of 17, he left local club Niger Tornadoes to sign with Dutch Eredivisie side Roda JC, after performing well at the 1991 All-Africa Games.
+In 1991, at the age of 17, he left club Niger Tornadoes to sign with Dutch Eredivisie side Roda JC, after performing well at the 1991 All-Africa Games.
 He was loaned out to Roda's league rivals VVV-Venlo until the end of the season.
 Babangida made a total of six league appearances, scoring three times in the 1991–92 season.
 Despite Venlo's relegation to Eerste Divisie, Babangida remained at the club for another year.

 Babangida received his breakthrough in the 1992–93 season as he scored 16 goals, helping Venlo to achieve promotion to Eredivisie.
 The following season, Babangida returned to Roda, immediately becoming a first-team regular with the Kerkrade side.
 Babangida made a total of 29 league appearances for Roda that season, scoring 11 goals.

 Babangida spent two more seasons at Roda JC.
 Babangida's 10 league goals in 1995–96, made him the club's top scorer that season.
 In 1995, Babangida made his European debut, scoring a goal in the UEFA Cup first-round win over Olimpija Ljubljana, Roda's first European campaign in five years.
 Roda went on to beat the Slovenian side 5–2 on aggregate, but lost to Benfica in the second round.
 Solid performances at both international and club level led to interest from Dutch side Ajax, as Louis van Gaal was looking to replace Babangida's compatriot Finidi George, who had recently departed to Real Betis.